>> Click on a question to read its answer or expand all answers or collapse all answers.

-Nuclear power is a form of energy that is produced from splitting a uranium atom.
+Nuclear power is a form of energy that's produced from splitting a uranium atom.
 These atoms are split when they collide with a neutron.
 This split is called fission.
 It generates heat, which is used to produce electricity.

 How is nuclear power produced?

 When an atom is split, it releases neutrons (small sub-atomic particles).
 These hit other atoms.
 This split releases energy in the form of heat.
 The heat is then used to boil water.
-The hot water creates steam and the steam turns turbines, thereby creating electricity.
-So, nuclear plants create electricity by boiling water and creating steam to turn turbines.
+The hot water creates steam and the steam drives turbines, which then creates electricity.
+So, nuclear plants create electricity by boiling water which creates steam to turn turbines.

 Producing Nuclear Power

 Where do companies get the uranium that makes nuclear